Estimated reading time: 5 minutes

 Traditional juvenile courts date back to social reforms of the late 19th Century.
 Then, other social justice movements also reformed abuses in child labor, slavery, women’s rights.
 But before that, prosecutors charged children with crimes the same as adults, with similar consequences if convicted.

-But that changed in recent decades.
+But in recent decades that changed.
 Exceptions to closed juvenile records have grown in Minnesota.
 So now, juvenile records are public for felonies for children 16 or older at the time of the alleged act.

 Injustice: juvenile sex crime charges

-Minnesota’s ill-conceived sex offender registration statute, requires any juvenile adjudicated for a sex crime, to register as a predatory offender.
+Minnesota’s ill-conceived sex offender registration statute, requires a juvenile adjudicated guilty of any crime, where the the Delinquency Petition included a felony sex crime, to register as a predatory offender.
 This means that their “adjudication” (roughly equal to a conviction for an adult) for a sex offense is more public.
 And that includes 11 year-olds on up through 17 year-olds.

 But this law is even worse, since most sex crimes in Minnesota are not common law rape crimes.
-Instead, most involve consensual acts of a sexual nature where the crime is based upon an age difference.
-Juveniles are charged with crimes for consensual relationship solely due to an age difference.
+Instead, most involve consensual acts of a sexual nature where the crime is based merely on an age difference.
+Yes, juveniles are charged with crimes for consensual relationships solely due to an age difference.

 And we sometimes refer to these as Romeo and Juliet age-based sex crime cases.